hwayne/lets-prove-leftpad/hol-light/readme.md

   1. The length of the padded list is at least `n`, the input number.
-  2. Any element with index less then `n - LENGTH l` in the output is `x`.
+  2. Any element with index less than `n - LENGTH l` in the output is `x`.
   3. If we drop the prefix of length `n - LENGTH l`, we end up with the input list.

 All conjuncts are proved by the same proof script.
-I inserted comments to make the split of the script more apparrent.
+I inserted comments to make the split of the script more apparent.
 But following the style of the HOL-Light distributtion, the script is nice and dense.